 Recently, the Congressional Management Foundation hosted a webinar as part of their Partnership for a More Perfect Union.
-CMF recently completed a 5 month study on the campaign to defeat the Stop Online Piracy Act and the Protect IP Act.
+CMF recently completed a 5 month study on the campaign to defeat the Stop Online Piracy Act (SOPA) and the Protect IP Act (PIPA).
 The purpose of the study and subsequent webinar was to identify the differences in strategy between the battle against SOPA/PIPA and other high profile issues.
-What CMF discovered was that the primary tactics for success in the fight against SOPA/PIPA were rooted in “tried and true elements of advocacy which have existed for the last 50 years.”
-Three points made in the webinar stood out in particular:
+What Three points made in the webinar stood out in particular:

 1) CONNECT WITH YOUR AUDIENCE’S BELIEF SYSTEM